-A. The condensate drain line can be roughed in to drain the Scholar 2.0 heat pump or air conditioner from the bottom (floor).
-The locations for the condensate stub-outs can be determined from the cabinet knockouts identified in Figure 3.
+A. The condensate drain line can be roughed in to drain the Scholar QR heat pump or air conditioner from the bottom (floor) or rear.
+The locations for the condensate stubouts can be determined from the cabinet openings identified in Figure 3.
 The factory installed condensate connection within the cabinet is a female PVC fitting designed for a 3/4" slip connection.